God Is Watching Over Us

 Pharaoh placed him in charge of much and many.
-Eventually the famine hit and Joseph’s brothers arrived asking for grain.
-It still took a few years, but at the end Joseph revealed himself and completely forgave them.
+Eventually, the famine hit and Joseph’s brothers arrived asking for grain.
+It still took a few years, but at the end, Joseph revealed himself and completely forgave them.

 (NKJ) Genesis 45:05 “But now, do no therefore be grieved or angry with yourselves because you sold me here; for God sent me before you to preserve life.”

-Joseph realized there was reason in every single thing that had happened to him.
+Joseph realized there was a reason in every single thing that had happened to him.
 It wasn’t his fault certain circumstances became the way they did.
 There were other people involved who made it way.
 But God continued to watch over him.
 Above all else, God had mercy and remembered him through the dark times.

 God Has A Hand On Everything